TCCQ/PPMM/README.md

 # PPMM
 This is a userspace implementation of a work stealing parallel scheduler that is correct and efficient under fixed probability hard and soft faults.
-It is based on *The Parallel Persistent Memory Model* by Blelloc Et.
+It is based on *The Parallel Persistent Memory Model* by Blelloch Et.
 Al. The initial work on this project was funded by the *Reed College Science Research Fellowship for Faculty-Student Collaborative Research*.

 ## Terms
-Capsule: A block of code and the data required to execute it. \
+**Capsule**: A block of code and the data required to execute it. \
-Thread: A series of consecutive capsules that should be executed in order. \
+**Thread**: A series of consecutive capsules that should be executed in order. \
-Job: A representation of a thread in the scheduler. \
+**Job**: A representation of a thread in the scheduler. \
-Fork: A thread splits into two child threads. \
+**Fork**: A thread splits into two child threads. \
-Join: A thread synchronizes with it's sibling from the fork that created it.
+**Join**: A thread synchronizes with it's sibling from the fork that created it.
 When both siblings arrive, the continuation of the forking thread is run.
 This effectively destroys the joining child thread. \
-Process: A computation unit capable of executing code independently of all other processes.
+**Process**: A computation unit capable of executing code independently of all other processes.
 There are a fixed maximum number of processes for a given instance of the scheduler.
 Each process faults independently of the others. \
-Ephemeral Memory: Memory accessible only by the process that owns it.
+**Ephemeral Memory**: Memory accessible only by the process that owns it.
 It is lost on fault. \
-Persistent Memory: Memory which is accessible to every process.
+**Persistent Memory**: Memory which is accessible to every process.
 It preserves its state on fault.
-Soft Fault: The process faulting restarts it's current capsule.
+**Soft Fault**: The process faulting restarts it's current capsule.
 Its ephemeral memory is in an undefined state. \
-Hard Fault: The process faulting dies and never resurrects.
+**Hard Fault**: The process faulting dies and never resurrects.
 Its ephemeral memory is lost. \
-Theft: When a process steals work that has not been started from another process's scheduler. \
+**Theft**: When a process steals work that has not been started from another process's scheduler. \
-Grave Robbing: When a process steals work that has been started by a process that has hard faulted. \
+**Grave Robbing**: When a process steals work that has been started by a process that has hard faulted. \
-Hard Who Am I: The index of the process that is performing this call. \
+**Hard Who Am I**: The index of the process that is performing this call. \
-Soft Who Am I: The index of the process that the work being performed is associated with.
+**Soft Who Am I**: The index of the process that the work being performed is associated with.
 Associations are set at scheduler to user code boundaries and are preserved under grave robbing.

 ## Reading this document
 "The paper" will refer to *The Parallel Persistent Memory Model* unless otherwise specified.
 Capsules are assumed to be Idempotent, and when in relevant locations, atomically idempotent, exceptions will be noted.
 See the paper for details on what that entails.